 Lecturer, Trainer, Assessor, and Internal Verifier

-Sumaya is also a trainer and has trained teachers and school leaders.
-She is an NCFE assessor and internal verifier.
+Throughout her career, Mrs. Saqr has trained teachers and school leaders on various skills.
+She is also an NCFE assessor and internal verifier.
 She has been guiding and supporting assessors to ensure quality and consistency of assessment; conducting formative and summative internal verification; monitoring and assessing assessors’ development and practice, following the guidance issued by both the Awarding Body and the Continuing Education Center at ECAE with regard to assessment.

-From 2002 to 2007, Sumaya was an educational inspector and a curriculum specialist in the UAE Ministry of Education.
+From 2002 to 2007, Sumaya served as an educational inspector and a curriculum specialist in the UAE Ministry of Education.
 From 1992 to 2002 Sumaya was a high school English language teacher in the UAE Ministry of Education.

 Her research interests focus on teachers’ professional development, and teaching and learning in inclusive classrooms.